Fariha223/OpenGL-Project/README.md

 2. Midpoint Circle Algorithm- This algorithm was used to draw the shape of the Earth, the Destroyed Earth(the fragments after destruction) and the asteroids.<br>

-Note: This is not an efficient code and I do know that the code can be modified for a more better result.
-Currently working on this as well.
  </p>
 </div>